 - If a student withdraws from a course, earning a “W” grade, that course must be repeated and is subject to the course repeat policy.
 The student may only repeat one (1) additional required course.

-- Withdrawal from Program: The Department of Nursing reserves the right to request the withdrawal of any student whose continuance in the program would be detrimental to the health and safety of self or others.
+- Withdrawal from Program: The School of Nursing reserves the right to request the withdrawal of any student whose continuance in the program would be detrimental to the health and safety of self or others.

 - Add/Drop Courses: A student dropping co-requisites of a nursing course will also be required to drop the applicable nursing course.

 - Academic Overload: A full-time student desiring to take more than 16 semester hours in either the fall or spring term must demonstrate the ability to carry an overload by achieving a 3.25 GPA while carrying 16 semester hours in the previous semester.
-Any overload must be approved in writing by the Chair of the Department of Nursing.
+Any overload must be approved in writing by the Chair of the School of Nursing.

 R.N.
 Licensure